 Workflows and tips

-Choose the right generation: For quick prototypes, use 2.0 or 2.1.
+Choose the right generation: For quick prototypes, use 2.1.
 Use Pro (with Optimized Mesh) when you need higher resolution and faster turnaround, or near-production‑ready assets with retopologized meshes.

 Prepare your images: For Standard and MultiView, upload clear, well‑lit photos.
 Ensure the subject occupies most of the frame and avoid cluttered backgrounds.
 MultiView models perform best when the front, side and back images share scale and lighting.
 Front + Back also works just fine.